unvariance/collector/scratchpad/issue-257.md

 - retry_all_once behavior
   - Setup: Two pods: `uA` in `Failed` (capacity) and `uB` with `Exists(_)` and one `Partial` container.
 Configure `TestFs` so the first create attempt for `uA` yields ENOSPC and remains so. `MockCgroupPidSource` for `uB` returns assignable PIDs.
   - Action: Call `retry_all_once()`.
   - Expect: Group-creation retries stop after the first `Err(Capacity)` without attempting further failed pods. `uB` containers are reconciled; counts for `uB` improve and emit an event; `uA` state unchanged and no duplicate event.
->> Do we have a way to verify that we stopped after the first capacity error?
-I guess we can count calls to create_dir in TestFs and verify that it is exactly one.
-Is that the best way to do that?
+Verify early-stop by instrumenting `TestFs` to count `create_dir` invocations for resctrl group paths and asserting it is exactly one in this pass.
 ## Risks
 - Retry loops can be noisy; rely on event dedup and caller-controlled cadence.
 - Holding the lock while emitting events can back pressure if the channel is full; keep critical sections short and track `dropped_events()` (already exposed) for observability.